Visa for people aged 16 and over who wish to work as employees in Spain (with a work contract). This visa covers seasonal work activities.

 4. Initial residence and employee work permit.
 Original and a copy of the initial residence and employee work permit signed by the employer.

 5. Work contract.
 A copy of the work contract stamped by the Foreign Nationals' Office.

 6. Criminal record check certificate.
 Applicants of legal age must submit both the original and a copy of the criminal record check certificate(s) issued by their country or countries of residence for the past 5 years.
-Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.
+Documents not issued by an EU country must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 7. Medical certificate.
 Original and a copy of a medical certificate accrediting that the applicant does not suffer from any disease that could cause serious repercussions for public health pursuant to the 2005 International Health Regulations.
-Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.
+Documents not issued by an EU country must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 9. Proof of the representative's identity and capacity.
 If the applicant is a minor, it will be necessary to present originals and submit copies of the identity document or passport of one of their parents, as well as of the document constituting proof of kinship.
 Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 10. Payment of the visa fee.
 The visa fee is of an amount equivalent to 80 euros.
 For nationals of Australia, Bangladesh, Canada, the United States of America and the United Kingdom different rates are applied for reasons of reciprocity.
 In these cases, the amount of the fee must be consulted with the Consular Office.

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.